Shelter KC: A Kansas City Rescue Mission

 2020

 In 2020, Eric Burger was named as the Executive Director to succeed Joe Colaizzi following his retirement after 35 years of service to the Mission.
-Eric Burger joined Shelter KC after working with rescue missions all over the United States for more than 40 years.
-When asked why he chose rescue mission work he said "I love seeing transformation of hurting men and women as they discover a new life with Jesus."
+Eric joined Shelter KC after working with rescue missions all over the U.S. for more than 40 years.
+When asked why he chose rescue mission work he said, "I love seeing transformation of hurting men and women as they discover a new life with Jesus."

-At both Shelter KC's Men's Center and the Women's Center, our guests receive financial, legal, and spiritual support, healthcare, career guidance, addiction recovery resources, educational opportunities, and housing guidance.
-Shelter KC's staff works with each person to create a personal life transformation.
-And Christ is at the center of that transformation.
+At both Shelter KC's Men's and Women's Center, our guests receive financial, legal, and spiritual support, healthcare, career guidance, addiction recovery resources, educational opportunities, and housing guidance.
+Shelter KC's staff works with each individual to create a personal life transformation... and Christ is at the center of that transformation.
 Whether there for a night or a year, all are encouraged to "make good plans for the future and pursue the Lord daily."

 Invest in our future!